ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 ##

 ### Compatibility with other mods
-- It is not recommended to spawn the Majora Moon Weather manually mid-game.
-- The weather comes with a **custom fog volume** that  dynamically changes the sky's color over time.
+- Weathers in this mod comes with a **custom fog volume** that dynamically changes the sky's color.
 Some *visual bugs* related to the sky and fogs can happen on some modded moons depending on how they were made.
+- The Majora Moon weather will not work if it is spawned mid-game, it will only work properly when the ship lands on a moon with this weather active.
 - The Majora Moon position in the sky is automatically determined but can be manually adjusted on specific planets for better placement.
 If you think the actual placement is not visually good, you can report the moon's name so I can improve the position on this specific moon.
-- A special compatible animation has been added when playing the Ocarina item from [ChillaxScraps](https://thunderstore.io/c/lethal-company/p/Zigzag/ChillaxScraps/) !
-- This mod adds some combined weathers effects when [WeatherTweaks](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/) is installed.
+- If you have the Ocarina item from [ChillaxScraps](https://thunderstore.io/c/lethal-company/p/Zigzag/ChillaxScraps/), you can interact with the Majora Moon by playing a specific song at a specific time and place to trigger a special animation !
+- When [WeatherTweaks](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/) is installed, this mod will register multiple combined weather effects to the game.
+This can be influenced by other weather mods that are also installed.

 ### Contact & Feedback
 If you want to suggest new features, report issues or simply contact me please go to the mod release page in the [modding discord](https://discord.gg/XeyYqRdRGC) or post a [github issue](https://github.com/ZigzagAwaka/LegendWeathers).